 Meredith Wadman, author of The Vaccine Race, is a veteran medical writer in Washington, D.C.
 A reporter at Science, she has written for Nature, Fortune, The New York Times, and The Wall Street Journal.
 She is a graduate of Stanford, the Columbia School of Journalism, and Oxford Medical School.
+The Vaccine Race was longlisted for the Wellcome Book Prize in Britain and for a Carnegie Gold Medal for Excellence in Nonfiction.
+It was named a Washington Post Notable Book of 2017.

 Rachel Wahl, author of Just Violence: Torture and Human Rights in the Eyes of the Police, is assistant professor in the Department of Leadership, Foundations, and Policy at the University of Virginia.